 So, what’s a parent to do

-It wasn’t long ago that I went to the spa and got a talking to from the aesthetician.
+It wasn't long ago that I went to the spa and got a talking to from my beauty expert.

 Get your skin act together, she said.
 You are not a young thing anymore.
 You must take care of your skin.